megarcia/HTCondor_examples/README.md

 This example illustrates running HTCondor workflows.

 Before you start, you need to get the two Landsat image files from my [Google Drive](https://drive.google.com/open?id=0B4-FFhSfVlLyQnNrbVlDeUhyZG8).
 They are too large for me to keep on GitHub, and I can't figure out a place to put them for you to download directly to the HTCondor system.
-Download them to your own computer (they're safe, I promise) and then in your HTCondor account:
+Go to that link and then right click and choose "Download" for each file to save them to your own computer (they're safe, I promise).
+Then in your HTCondor account:
 ```
 $ cd ~/HTCondor_examples
 $ cd image_processing